pfps/yoga-laptop/README.md

 These systems include kernel modules, so you have to have added kernel-headers and kernel-devel to your system.
 For the orientation program and sensor drivers you also need to have the IIO subsystem included in your system.
-If you are running a kernel older than 3.13 you may have problems.
+If you are running a kernel older than 3.13 you will very likely have problems.

 1/ yoga_laptop/ideapad-laptop.c

-   A patch to the ideapad-laptop kernel module to make Wifi work on yogas.
+   A patch to the ideapad-laptop kernel module to make Wifi work on the Yoga 2 Pro.
 The ideapad-laptop moodule also handles several ACPI-related keys on the Yoga keyboard.
-A similar patch has been backported to Fedora, and is in 3.15 (I think, 3.16 for sure) kernels.
+A similar patch will be in 3.16, but one that works for the Yoga Ideapad 1 and Yoga 2 11/13/Pro.
+This better patch has been backported to Fedora 19 and Fedora 20 as of the end of June 2014.

    To compile and install (warning - this installs a kernel module and may break your system, and has to be done each time you install a new kernel,